 - Knead the dough for a few minutes until it forms a cohesive, smooth dough.
 Cover and let sit for 30 minutes.

 - Make the flour and oil roux by combining the oil, salt, and flour.
 It needs to have the consistency of a paste–continue adding more flour if needed to get desired consistency.
 Set aside.

 - Divide the dough into 10 equal pieces and roll each piece out into a thin circle.
 Next, take about 1 teaspoon of the roux and spread it across the entire circle of the dough.
 Take about 1/4 – 1/2 cup of the chopped scallions and spread them generously and evenly over the roux.

 - Next, roll the dough up into a log and then shape that log into a spiral (see photos).
 Using a rolling pin, roll out the spiral to desired thickness of pancake.
 Be gentle but don’t worry if the scallions tear through the layers.
 Just stuff them back in and keep rolling.
 Repeat with the rest.

 - At this time, I’ll often stack the pancakes with layers of plastic wrap or parchment paper between each, stuff them into a plastic bag, and then freeze them for future use.

-- When ready to cook, heat a pan over medium heat, and add 1 tablespoon of oil.
+- When ready to cook, heat a pan over medium low heat until hot.
 Place the pancake in the pan.
 The pan should be hot enough so the dough is sizzling, but browning slowly.
-Move the dough around the oil to cook the sides of the pancake.
-When the bottom is slightly browned, turn the pancake over gently and let brown on the other side.
+When the bottom is browned, turn the pancake over gently and let brown on the other side.

 - Remove pancake and enjoy!
 If you like, now’s the time to sprinkle some extra salt on top to taste.